aboutcode-org/extractcode/README.rst

 - Or the extracted files are such permissions that you cannot read them and are not owned by you.

-- Or the archive may contain weird paths inluding relative paths that may be problematic to extract.
+- Or the archive may contain weird paths including relative paths that may be problematic to extract.

 - Or the archive may contain special file types (character/device files) that